Lent: March 14th

 Other Commemorations: St. Matilda (RM)

-Historically today is the feast of St. Matilda, Queen of Germany and wife of King Henry.
+St. Matilda (895-968) (also known as "Maud" or "Maude"), Queen of Germany and wife of King Henry I is commemorated today in the Roman Martyrology.
 She was well known throughout the realm for her generosity, she taught the ignorant, comforted the sick, and visited prisoners.
-Betrayed by Otto after Henry’s death when he falsely accused her of financial mismanagement.
+She was betrayed by Otto after Henry’s death when he falsely accused her of financial mismanagement.

 St. Matilda (also known as "Maud" or "Maude")